 OUR COMMITMENT TO PRIVACY AND CONFIDENTIALITY

-Meridian Library District recognizes the need to protect your right to privacy regarding the questions you ask and the materials you borrow both in analog and digital form.
+Meridian Library District (MLD) recognizes the need to protect your right to privacy regarding the questions you ask and the materials you borrow both in analog and digital form.
 Protecting the privacy and confidentiality of our patrons’ personal information is important to us.
-This policy explains our information practices, what information the library collects, and how the library uses and protects that information.
+This policy explains MLD information practices, what information is collected, and how that information is used and protected.

 LIBRARY RECORDS

-The personal information collected by the library is as follows and kept until your library card expires and your accounts are deleted unless otherwise indicated:
+The personal information collected by MLD is as follows and kept until your library card expires and your accounts are deleted unless otherwise indicated:

-- Email addresses are used to send notifications of reserved materials, overdue materials, for the purpose of renewing your library card, and program participation where applicable.
-Library members may opt-in to subscribing to the library’s eNewsletter.
+• Email addresses are used to send notifications of reserved materials, overdue materials, for the purpose of renewing your library card, and program participation where applicable.
+MLD members may opt-in to subscribing to the MLD’s eNewsletter.

-- By default the Library does not retain reading history, but library users may opt in using their online library account.
+• By default MLD does not retain reading history, but library users may opt in using their online library account.
 If opted in, patron reading history is only available from the patron user interface.

-- The use of our filtered public wireless networks may result in personally identifiable information, including the device’s MAC address and device name being stored on our network appliances logs for up to 12 months.
-The Meridian Library makes no effort to create “syslogs” databases to store or maintain information from any network appliance otherwise.
+• The use of our filtered public wireless networks may result in personally identifiable information, including the device’s MAC address and device name being stored on our network appliances logs for up to 12 months.
+MLD makes no effort to create “syslogs” databases to store or maintain information from any network appliance otherwise.

-Library staff must refer all requests for library records and all requests for information about particular library users to the Library Director or the designee.
-Library staff are not allowed to share information about use of library resources and services by identified library patrons except as necessary for the performance of their job duties and in accordance with procedures approved by the library director and/or board.
+MLD staff must refer all requests for library records and all requests for information about particular library users to the Library Director or the designee.
+Staff are not allowed to share information about use of library resources and services by identified library patrons except as necessary for the performance of their job duties and in accordance with procedures approved by the Library Director and/or board.

 PATRON CONTACT INFORMATION